 An average 3m x 4" x 1" board equates to 0.273 cubic foot

 Our Rough Sawn Black Walnut Timber is sourced from the very best sawmills in America.
-The timber is a prime grade though many contain some small knots.
 The wood can vary from light brown to purplish black with a creamy coloured sapwood.
+The timber is a prime grade though may contain some small knots.
+The timber will also have splits due to the kiln-drying process.
+Knots and splits in rough sawn stock are not considered defects because good cutting can be achieved around these natural features.
 The boards are carefully stored in our heated and acclimatised factory giving an average moisture content of between 9-11%.

 Properties